-In this situation, an attacker can modify the request to specify a URL local to the server itself.
-For example:
+In this example, an attacker can modify the request to specify a URL local to the server:

 POST /product/stock HTTP/1.0

-/admin URL and return it to the user.
+/admin URL and returns it to the user.

-/admin URL directly.
-But the administrative functionality is ordinarily accessible only to suitable authenticated users.
-So an attacker who simply visits the URL directly won't see anything of interest.
-However, when the request to the
+/admin URL, but the administrative functionality is normally only accessible to authenticated users.
+This means an attacker won't see anything of interest.
+However, if the request to the

-/admin URL comes from the local machine itself, the normal access controls are bypassed.
+/admin URL comes from the local machine, the normal access controls are bypassed.
 The application grants full access to the administrative functionality, because the request appears to originate from a trusted location.

 Why do applications behave in this way, and implicitly trust requests that come from the local machine?
 This can arise for various reasons:

-These kind of trust relationships, where requests originating from the local machine are handled differently than ordinary requests, is often what makes SSRF into a critical vulnerability.
+These kind of trust relationships, where requests originating from the local machine are handled differently than ordinary requests, often make SSRF into a critical vulnerability.

-Another type of trust relationship that often arises with server-side request forgery is where the application server is able to interact with other back-end systems that are not directly reachable by users.
+In some cases, the application server is able to interact with back-end systems that are not directly reachable by users.
 These systems often have non-routable private IP addresses.
-Since the back-end systems are normally protected by the network topology, they often have a weaker security posture.
+The back-end systems are normally protected by the network topology, so they often have a weaker security posture.
 In many cases, internal back-end systems contain sensitive functionality that can be accessed without authentication by anyone who is able to interact with the systems.

-In the preceding example, suppose there is an administrative interface at the back-end URL
+In the previous example, imagine there is an administrative interface at the back-end URL